-Durham Technical Community College is approved by and a member of the North Carolina Community College System (NCCCS).
-The following programs are approved by state agencies: the Emergency Medical Sciences program is approved by the North Carolina Office of Emergency Medical Services; the Opticianry program is approved by the North Carolina State Board of Opticians; the Nursing Assistant I program is approved by the North Carolina Division for Facilities Services; the Paralegal Technology program is approved by the North Carolina State Bar; insurance pre-licensing courses are approved by the North Carolina Department of Insurance; and the Basic Law Enforcement Training program is approved by the North Carolina Department of Justice.
+Durham Tech is approved by and a member of the North Carolina Community College System NCCCS.
+The following programs are approved by state agencies: the Emergency Medical Sciences program is approved by the North Carolina Office of Emergency Medical Services; the Opticianry program is approved by the North Carolina State Board of Opticians; the Nurse Aide I program is approved by the North Carolina Division for Facilities Services; the Paralegal Technology program is approved by the North Carolina State Bar; and the Basic Law Enforcement Training program is approved by the North Carolina Department of Justice.

-Durham Technical Community College is governed by a Board of Trustees.
-Four members of the Board are appointed by the Governor, four are appointed by the Durham County Board of Commissioners, four are appointed by the Durham Public Schools Board of Education, and two are appointed by the Orange County Board of Commissioners.
+Durham Tech is governed by a Board of Trustees.
+Four members of the Board are appointed by the Governor; four are appointed by the Durham County Board of Commissioners; four are appointed by the Durham Public Schools Board of Education; and two are appointed by the Orange County Board of Commissioners.
 Trustees serve four-year terms and set local policy for the College.
 One trustee serves as an ex officio, non-voting member of the Board, by virtue of their election as the College’s Student Government Association (SGA) President, pursuant to General Statutes 115D-12(a).
 The Board is governed by a set of bylaws.